wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

-We then connect these Azure Functions to IoTHub with Stream Analytic and also using blob storage that store the reference data product snapshot for Steam Analytic to combine the product data with the client analytic data for richer PowerBI output
+We then connect these Azure Functions to IoTHub with Stream Analytic and also using blob storage that store the reference data product snapshot for Steam Analytic to combine these product data with the client analytic data for richer PowerBI output.

 ![Stream Analytic]({{ site.baseurl }}/images/TofugearImages/Tofugear-StreamAnalytic.JPG)